IntelLabs/Sparso/README.md

 (6) For each benchmark and input, the output contains testing result for the following configurations:

-...julia-as-is: The benchmarks are run in the original Julia.
+    julia-as-is: The benchmarks are run in the original Julia.

-...baseline (call-repl): Auto replace all time-consuming linear algebra operations in Julia with calls to Intel MKL and SpMP library routines.
+    baseline (call-repl): Auto replace all time-consuming linear algebra operations in Julia with calls to Intel MKL and SpMP library routines.

-...+Matrix-properties: In addition to Call-repl, enable all the context-driven optimizations except collective reordering.
+    +Matrix-properties: In addition to Call-repl, enable all the context-driven optimizations except collective reordering.

-...+Reordering: In addition to +Matrix-properties, enable collective reordering as well.
+    +Reordering: In addition to +Matrix-properties, enable collective reordering as well.
 This is enabled in PCG, L-BFGS and PageRank.

 For each output, there is a warm-up run and an evaluation run.
 Ignore the results of warm-up.
 Look for the evaluation results under "RUN:", which should be taken as the final results.